orus-io/elm-nats/README.md

 ## Setup

 NATS subscriptions handling is a stateful business, which is all done by the Nats module.
-You need to wire it into your application though.
+You need to wire it into your application.

 1. Import the Nats module

     ```elm
     import Nats
     import Nats.Protocol
+    import Nats.Cmd as NatsCmd
     import Nats.Sub as NatsSub
     ```